 Landscape of DNA methylation of pre-cancerous benign lesion

-We utilized the HM450 BeadChips array to profile DNA methylation on single-base level for 18 low-grade adenoma (LA) and 22 high-grade colorectal adenoma (HA) and 20 normal tissue.
-We find the significant genome-wide DNA methylation difference between normal, low and high-grade adenoma in the tSNE and PCA analysis (Figure 1A and 1B).
-Compared with the normal tissue, low-grade adenoma shows whole genome hypo-methylation (P = 2.8x10-51), and further hypo-methylation occurs on high-grade adenoma (P = 1.6x10-88, compared with normal, t-test test, Figure 1C).
-Genome-wide hypo-methylation status also can be observed with the bimodal distribution of methylation profiles normal, LA and HA, even the high peak of bimodal distribution (Figure 1D and Figure 1E), indicating genome-wide DNA methylation hypo-methylation occurs in the early stage of the cancer initialization.
-We identified 440 DMRs in low-grade adenoma compared with normal samples within gene associated regions including 126 (28.6%) hyper-methylated regions and 314(71.4%) hypo-methylated regions (Figure 1F, Supplementary Table 1).
-Methylation changes also found in high-grade adenoma, a total 6,805 regions were differentially methylated compared with normal tissue including 2,592 (38.1%) hyper-methylated regions and 4,213(61.9%) hypo-methylated regions (Figure 1F, Supplementary Table 2).
-The hypo-methylation of the most DMRs in the low-and high-grade adenoma suggest global methylation change is an early event before colorectal cancer.
-To gain a better understanding of the dynamic methylation change of adenoma, we compared the methylation between high-grade adenoma with low-grade adenoma and identified 868 DMRs in which 660 (76.0%) are hyper-methylated regions and 208 (24.0%) hypo-methylated regions (Figure 1F, Supplementary Table 3).
-These results indicate DNA methylation started to be changed in the early stage of precancerous benign lesion including low-and high-grade adenoma.
-Besides, we found that there is a little overlap between the genes the significantly distinct DMRs located on NLA and LAHA, indicating the different epigenetic processes (Figure 1G)[19].
+We profiled DNA methylation on single-base level for 18 low-grade adenoma (LGA) and 22 high-grade colorectal adenoma (HGA) and 20 normal tissue (Method).
+We found the significant genome-wide DNA methylation difference between normal, low and high-grade adenoma (Figure 1A and 1B).
+Compared with the normal tissue, low-grade adenoma had genome wide hypo-methylation (P = 2.8x10-51), and global methylation level become even lower in high-grade adenoma (P = 1.6x10-88, compared with normal, t-test test, Figure 1C).
+Methylation levels of all target sites in the array demonstrated the known bimodal distribution in normal, LGA and HGA (Figure 1D), and the amount of fully methylated sites decreased with increased malignancy degree of lesions(right peak, Figure1D; Figure 1E).
+It well showed that DNA demethylation may occur very early in precancerous lesions.
+Particularly, over 60% DMRs were hypo-methylated observed in both LGA (71.4%, 314/440) and HGA (61.9%, 4,213/6,805) in comparison with normal tissues (Figure 1F, Supplementary Table 1-2).
+However, with LGA as the reference, most DMRs observed in HGA were hyper-methylated (76.0%, 660/868) (Figure 1F, Supplementary Table 3).
+This suggested genome wide demethylation may dominate the canceration course of tissue cells, but hypermutation sites may contribute more to the distinct malignancy of these lesions.
+In addition, there were limited overlapping between DMRs in LGA compared to normal tissues and those compared to HGA. indicating the different epigenetic processes (Figure 1G)[19].

 Nervous system is associated with adenoma development

 Enrichment analysis to 603 DMRs between high-grade adenoma and low-grade adenoma located on, most terms are nervous system and signal transduction associated (Figure 2A).
 Recent years, gut-brain cross-talk is focused by more and more studies [20], and in our study dopaminergic synapse and serotonergic synapse are hit on KEGG enrichment result, which play a role in gut-brain axis model.
-NHA includes almost genes the NLA and LAHA DMRs located on (Figure 1G).
-To figure out potential function changes from low-grade adenoma to high-grade adenoma, the Gene Ontology (GO) enrichment were performed for 275 genes significantly different methylated just in NLA and NHA without LAHA, and 571 significantly different methylated genes shown in LAHA and NHA without NLA (Figure 2B).
-For 275 genes significantly different methylated just in NLA and NHA, GO analysis shows the top term enriched is proteolysis, and extracellular matrix disassembly, inorganic anion transport and cobalamin metabolic process also be hit.
-Cell adhesion, and positive regulation of positive chemotaxis and neuropeptide signaling pathway are hit on overlapped part between NLA and LAHA.
-What is intriguing is the results show the genes significantly different methylated only from low-grade adenoma to high-grade adenoma were enriched for chemical synaptic transmission, transmission of nerve impulse, calcium ion transmembrane transport and etc. Most of them are nervous system associated, exhibiting different pattern of LAHA compared with NLA.
+HGA VS NORMAL includes almost genes the LGA VS NORMAL and LGA VS HGA DMRs located on (Figure 1G).
+To figure out potential function changes from low-grade adenoma to high-grade adenoma, the Gene Ontology (GO) enrichment were performed for 275 genes significantly different methylated just in LGA VS NORMAL and HGA VS NORMAL without LGA VS HGA, and 571 significantly different methylated genes shown in LGA VS HGA and HGA VS NORMAL without LGA VS NORMAL (Figure 2B).
+For 275 genes significantly different methylated just in LGA VS NORMAL and HGA VS NORMAL, GO analysis shows the top term enriched is proteolysis, and extracellular matrix disassembly, inorganic anion transport and cobalamin metabolic process also be hit.
+Cell adhesion, and positive regulation of positive chemotaxis and neuropeptide signaling pathway are hit on overlapped part between LGA VS NORMAL and LGA VS HGA.
+What is intriguing is the results show the genes significantly different methylated only from low-grade adenoma to high-grade adenoma were enriched for chemical synaptic transmission, transmission of nerve impulse, calcium ion transmembrane transport and etc. Most of them are nervous system associated, exhibiting different pattern of LGA VS HGA compared with LGA VS NORMAL.